claranet/terraform-aws-ssm-patch-management/README.md

 This module should be used where customers wish to patch Windows instances based on a schedule.

-The instances that require patching need to be tagged with their relevant "patch group".
-For example an instance that requires critical patches would need the following tag: Key: Patch Group Value: critical

 The schedule must be in cron format, for example by default the patch scan schedule occurs on a Wednesday 6PM, the patch install schedule occurs at 9PM.

 ### Prerequisites

-The instances tht you wish to be covered by ssm patch management must be tagged with their corresponding "Patch Group".
-For example we have used the defaults here of "static" and "disposable".
+The instances that you wish to be covered by ssm patch management must be tagged with their corresponding "Patch Group".
+For example we have used the defaults here of "static" and "disposable" for patch scanning, and "automatic" if you want patches automatically installed.

 By default:
 Instances that are tagged with Key: Patch Group, Value: Disposable will be scanned for Windows updates and then will have the updates installed.